An enhanced sampling method that uses an artificial randomly oriented force to expel a ligand from its binding site on a macromolecule.

 2. Lüdemann SK, Lounnas V, Wade RC.
 How do substrates enter and products exit the buried active site of cytochrome P450cam?
 Random expulsion molecular dynamics investigation of ligand access channels and mechanisms.
 J Mol Biol.
 Elsevier; 2000; 303: 797–811.

-Random Acceleration Molecular Dynamics (RAMD) was used in the following examples:
+Random Acceleration Molecular Dynamics (RAMD) was also used in the following examples: